AdaCore/training_material/courses/fundamentals_of_ada/273_subprogram_contracts.rst

 .. code:: Ada

    Database : String (1 ..
 10) := "ABCDEFGHIJ";
-   -- Set the value for element Index to Value and
-   -- then increment Index by 1
-   function Set_And_Move (Value :        Character;
+   -- Set the value for the element at position Index in -- array Database to Value and then increment Index by 1 function Set_And_Move (Value :        Character;
                           Index : in out Index_T)
                           return Boolean
       with Post => ...

-Given the following expressions, what is their value if they are evaluated in the postcondition of the call :ada:`Set_And_Move ('X', 4)`
+Given the following expressions, what is their value if they are evaluated in the postcondition of the call :ada:`Set_And_Move ('X', 4)`?

 .. container:: animate 2-

    .. image:: subprogram_contracts_special_attributes-legend.svg
-      :width: 40%
+      :width: 60%

 .. container:: animate 1-